Discover all the tax services we offer

 If you believe you might be subject to Form 5471 filing requirements, it is recommended to become compliant sooner than later to avoid the potential $10,000 penalty for failing to file this form.

-For Form 5471 instructions, it’s usually best to work with a seasoned tax professional.
-You can also visit the official IRS website.
+An example of the form is seen below, but for specific Form 5471 instructions, it’s usually best to work with a seasoned tax professional like Greenback.
+You can also visit the official IRS website for more information.

 Our team of expert accountants has particular expertise in helping Americans abroad file their expat taxes with a hassle-free experience, including Form 5471.